bbatsov/projectile/README.md

 Here are some of Projectile's features:

 * jump to a file in project
-* jump to files at point in project
-* jump to a directory in project
-* jump to a file in a directory
 * jump to a project buffer
 * jump to a test in project
 * toggle between files with same names but different extensions (e.g. `.h` <-> `.c/.cpp`, `Gemfile` <-> `Gemfile.lock`)